-Dealing with people living in active addiction requires a lot of skill, some of which are contradictory.
+Dealing with people living in active addiction requires a lot of skills, some of which are contradictory.
 You have to be compassionate but firm.
-You have to be clear, assertive and calm when it is so easy to get emotional.
+You have to be clear, assertive, and calm when it is so easy to get emotional.
 You have to be gentle and strong.
 It is easy to want to “fix” the people you love when you see them making poor choices, especially when they are your kids.
 As parents, you do everything you can to protect your children, to teach them to make smart and healthy choices.
 When they are doing dangerous things, you want to step in and take control, but you can’t.

 How to Talk with an Addicted Teen

-Because addiction is so hard to understand under the best of circumstances, people often don’t know what to say and this can be frightening as well as frustrating.
-It is important to remember to approach the problem compassionately, but clearly.
+Because addiction is so hard to understand under the best of circumstances, people often don’t know what to say, and this can be frightening as well as frustrating.
+It is important to remember to approach the problem compassionately but clearly.
 If you blame or demand or try to control, it is more likely to drive the teen further into their addictions.
 It sets up a cycle of shame and avoidance that lowers the chance of someone reaching out for help.

 First, you need to educate your children.
 They need to know what drugs are out there and the dangers of using them.
 Because of brain development, they might not see a risky situation.
 To do this effectively, ensure you know what you are talking about.
 Do some research.
 Maybe you can talk to your doctor or a counselor who might be able to refer you to a specialist.